 Nonjudgmental observing allows for a reduction in stress, reduction in reactivity, and more time for interaction with others and the world.
 Also, feelings of compassion for another person become possible.
 This broadens attention and alternatives.
-Meta-analysis performed by Hofmann and his colleagues (Hofmann, Sawyer, Witt, & Oh, 2010) examined 39 studies of mindfulness.
+Meta-analysis performed by Hofmann, Sawyer, Witt, and colleagues (2010) examined 39 studies of mindfulness.
 They found significant reductions in anxiety and depression following mindfulness techniques.
-Grossman and his colleagues (Grossman, Niemann, Schmidt, & Walach, 2004; see also Hofmann, Grossman, & Hinton, 2011) examined 20 studies and found overall positive changes following mindfulness approaches.
-Empirical evidence using mindfulness techniques has shown positive change with a number of disorders including anxiety, depression, chronic pain, and stress (Weilgosz, Goldberg, Kral, Dunne, & Davidson, 2019).
+Grossman and his colleagues (Grossman et al., 2004; see also Hofmann et al., 2011) examined 20 studies and found overall positive changes following mindfulness approaches.
+Empirical evidence using mindfulness techniques has shown positive change with a number of disorders, including anxiety, depression, chronic pain, and stress (Wielgosz et al., 2019).
 Mindfulness is also a component of DBT, which is an effective treatment for borderline personality disorder.